ryan hanley logo

 Ask for help.

-This doesn’t mean ask people to do shit for you.
+This doesn’t mean asking people to do shit for you.
 That is the easy path.
-You don’t learn anything on that path and there is certainly no pain.
+You don’t learn anything on that path, and it limits the pain needed for growth.

 Ask for guidance.

-Then soak up everything you can, with humility and honesty.
+Soak up everything you can with humility and honesty.

 5) Give a shit.